 When we begin working with a fleet, we generally focus on getting the most damaged trailers back into compliance.
 By working with the most worn kingpins first, we can preserve the maintenance budget while making a meaningful impact on the fleet’s connection health.

 We want to ensure all the trailers that are in service are operating within the operational threshold.
 After we have addressed the priority work, we begin educating the service technicians and fleet managers about the wear patterns of the fleet and how connection management works.
 We then create an ongoing maintenance plan to monitor and repair the kingpins on all your trailers.

-By performing yearly inspections, tracking the wear of the fleet we are able to identify wear patterns and anomalies.
-We can predict future repair needs and help identify additional factors that are causing damage to your trailers.
+By performing yearly inspections, tracking the wear of the fleet we can identify wear patterns and anomalies.
+We can then predict future repair needs and help identify additional factors that are causing damage to your trailers.

 Identifying the wear on a kingpin early and repairing it quickly eliminates the added costs we’ve discussed in this article and can save thousands of dollars.

 Kingpin Specialists has an engineered process that is performed by welders certified in the specific weld application needed for professional kingpin refurbishment.

 This method is a proven, tested, engineered process, and we’ve been helping fleets like yours for over two and a half decades.
 We complete repairs on site.
 A typical kingpin refurbishment takes approximately 2 hours from start to finish.
 Once completed, the trailer can go back into service and overall downtime is minimal.

 If you are responsible for fleet maintenance on commercial vehicles, why not take the first step and have Kingpin Specialists perform an inspection and report on the condition of your fleet?

 Call us at 1-888-221-7774 or email us at firstname.lastname@example.org.